lindseypgill/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

 :::note
 The "Select Asset ..." parameters only affect tabs that search for assets.
 The Customer's Assets and Shared Assets tabs will show all Assets that are Owned By or Shared With the Customer respectively.
 :::

+## Categories
+The Category form will display the request category profile structure to the user.
+The category used will be based on the category root specified on the request type configuration on the Service details form.
+When a category is selected, the [description of the category](/esp-config/data/profiles#editor) will be displayed to the user.

 ## Change Type
 The 'Change Type' form allows an analyst to select the type of change request that will be raised.
 This form is usually only seen on the new Change capture flow: